Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Proofs in Section

-where the second inequality holds true due to Condition~\ref{Cond:Approx_Subprob_SAARC}, and the last two inequality follow from Assumption \ref{Assumption-Objective-Gradient-Hessian}.
-The subsequent analysis is conducted according to the value of $\left\|\s_j\right\|$ in two cases. \begin{enumerate} \item When $\left\|\s_j\right\|\geq 1$, we have
+where the second inequality holds true due to Condition~\ref{Cond:Approx_Subprob_SAARC}, and the last inequality follows from Assumption \ref{Assumption-Objective-Gradient-Hessian} and \eqref{bound-sigma-j}.
+The subsequent analysis is conducted according to the value of $\|\s_j\|$ in two cases. \begin{enumerate} \item When $\|\s_j\|\geq 1$, we have

 which combined with $\epsilon_j \leq \epsilon_0 \le 1$ implies that